informationcarlos/MediumRSS-collection-search/README.md

 # MediumRSS-collection-search

 The Jewish Museum [online collection](http://thejewishmuseum.org/collection/) has a "related blog" field for collection objects.
-The Jewish Museum uses [Medium](https://medium.com/@TheJewishMuseum) as it's blogging platform.
+The Jewish Museum uses [Medium](https://medium.com/@TheJewishMuseum) as its blogging platform.

 I use this script to provide a weekly summary of all hyperlinks to collection objects in Medium posts.